ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 ## Other Security References

 Using URIs to describe and locate resources has its own set of security considerations discussed in Section 7 of [RFC3986].
-IANA Considerations

 # IANA Considerations

-This specification amends the registry "SCIM Schema URIs for Data Resources" established by [RFC7643], for the `urn:ietf:params:scim:api:messages:2.0:SearchRequest` message URI and adds the following new fields:
+This specification amends the registry "SCIM Schema URIs for Data Resources" established by [RFC7643], for the `urn:ietf:params:scim:api:messages:2.0:SearchRequest` message URI and adds the following new field:

 SCIM `cursor` attribute